 - Proposals which shift costs to beneficiaries, such as means testing and increasing the age of eligibility, create savings for the federal government by shifting costs onto middle-class beneficiaries.
 They do nothing to reign in overall health care spending.

-We recognize the need to reduce federal health care spending and support proposals, such as building on the cost savings and efficiencies in the Affordable Care Act and requiring rebates for prescription drugs used by individuals dually eligible for Medicare and Medicaid, which do not shift costs to beneficiaries.
+We recognize the need to reduce federal health care spending and support proposals, such as building on the cost savings and efficiencies in the Affordable Care Act, requiring rebates for prescription drugs used by individuals dually eligible for Medicare and Medicaid and allowing Medicare to negotiate the prices of prescription drugs, which do not shift costs to beneficiaries.